Norovirus in kids: How to prevent it, and how to cope when that fails

 Unfortunately, if you’re the parent of young children, there’s a good chance you know that already.
 If you don’t, there’s a good chance you will.

-Norovirus, which is not related to influenza, tends to hit in large numbers — cruise ship outbreaks have made headlines in the last few years, and more recently norovirus closed an Illinois high school for two days.
+Norovirus, which is not related to influenza, tends to hit in large numbers — cruise ship outbreaks have made headlines in the last few years, and more recently norovirus hit the Winter Olympics in Pyeongchang.
 Each year, this undesirable bug sends 70,000 people to the hospital; it’s the most common cause of foodborne-disease outbreaks, the Centers for Disease Control and Prevention (CDC) says.

 The fact is, children appear to be the perfect host for this tenacious virus: They gather in large numbers at preschools, schools, day care centers, playgrounds; they don’t yet have a seasoned immune system; they play together in close quarters; and, let’s face it, they don’t always practice the highest levels of personal hygiene.

 Extremely contagious, the norovirus spreads through contact with an infected person, contaminated food or water, or by touching contaminated surfaces.
-Unfortunately, the very symptoms that make norovirus so unpleasant are also the same symptoms that make it so quick to spread among our youngsters.
+Unfortunately, the very symptoms that make norovirus so unpleasant are also the same symptoms that make it so quick to spread among youngsters.

 In a fascinating piece on the norovirus over at National Geographic, Carl Zimmer explains why this may be so: